yuvalmGS/gigaspaces-wiki-jekyll/xap100net/the-gigaspace-interface.markdown

 ## Reconnection
-When working with a **remote space**, the space may become unavailable (network problems, processing unit relocation, etc.).
+When working with a **remote Space**, the Space may become unavailable (network problems, processing unit relocation, etc.).
 For information on how such disruptions are handled and configured refer to [Proxy Connectivity]({%currentadmurl%}/tuning-proxy-connectivity.html).

 # Local Cache

 XAP supports a [Local Cache](./local-cache.html) (near cache) configuration.
 This provides a front-end client side cache that will be used with the `Read` operations implicitly .
-The local cache will be loaded on demand or when you perform a `Read` operation and will be updated implicitly by the space.
+The local cache will be loaded on demand or when you perform a `Read` operation and will be updated implicitly by the Space.

 {% indent %}
 ![local_cache.jpg](/attachment_files/local_cache.jpg)